Elizabeth Stewart, Countess of Crawford

-Elizabeth Stewart, Princess of Scotland was a daughter of Robert II of Scotland and Euphemia de Ross.
-She was born between 1356 and 1370, well after her parents' marriage on 2 May 1355.
+Elizabeth Stewart, Princess of Scotland was the daughter of Robert II of Scotland and Euphemia de Ross.

+Elizabeth was born between 1356 and 1370, well after her parents' marriage on 2 May 1355.

 Her brothers were David Stewart, Earl of Strathearn and Walter Stewart, Earl of Atholl, and her half-brother was Robert III of Scotland.
+Her sister was Egidia Stewart, who married William Douglas of Nithsdale.

-She married David Lindsay on 22 February 1375.
+She married David Lindsay, 1st Earl of Crawford on 22 February 1375.
 Her dowry was the barony of Strathnairn in Inverness-shire.
-In 1398, her father granted Lindsay the title of Earl of Crawford.
+In 1398, her father granted Lindsay the title of 1st Earl of Crawford.
+Elizabeth was styled as Countess of Crawford following the grant.

 They had seven, possibly eight, children: